Charlie Swinbourne (Editor)

 Sample article: Can automated captioning ever work?

-Tamsin juggles being being a mum to three lively children with writing and running the Wirral Deaf Children’s Society.
+Tamsin juggles being being a mum to three lively children with writing and co-ordinating Teen Team events at the Wirral Deaf Children’s Society.

 Writing for The Limping Chicken: http://limpingchicken.com/category/tamsin-coates/